Interested in performing at Comedy Café Berlin? Read on!

 - Sign up for The Hedge with an indie team

-- Indie teams are encouraged to sign up in advance via email.
+- Indie teams are encouraged to sign up in advance via this form.
 If selected, each team gets ~20 minutes to perform.
 The only vetting process is scheduling, availability and frequency with which you perform.
 Cuter Than Hedgehogs curate the evening according to who’s available and opportunity (i.e., teams and performers who haven’t seen much stage time will get preference).

 - Open bi-annual calls (via our newsletter, website and social media channels) are made for indie teams to sign up.